adithyan-css/bug-copilot/README.md

 # Bug Copilot

-> **Track-1 Alignment:** Bug report analyzer with live ticket feeds and report generation for longer horizons
+> **Track-1 Alignment:** Live bug report analyzer with long-horizon intelligence

-**Bug Copilot** is a live bug report analyzer built using **Pathway’s streaming engine**.
+**Bug Copilot** is a real-time bug report analyzer built using **Pathway’s streaming engine**.
-It enables **real-time monitoring** of bug tickets and dynamically updates bug severity, priorities, and reports as new information arrives — ensuring decisions are always based on the latest system state.
+It continuously monitors bug tickets and dynamically updates severity, priority, and reports as new information arrives.

 ---

 ## Problem
-Software teams receive bug reports continuously, but most bug tracking tools assign priorities once and rarely adapt as new details emerge.
-This leads to delayed responses, incorrect prioritization, and repeated critical issues going unnoticed.
+Software teams receive bug reports continuously, but most traditional bug tracking tools are **not truly real-time**.
+They require **manual or repeated re-runs** to reprocess data when new bug information arrives and typically assign priority only once.
+This leads to delayed responses, stale analysis, and critical issues going unnoticed.

 ---

 ## Solution
-Bug Copilot introduces **real-time intelligence** into bug triaging.
+Bug Copilot brings **real-time intelligence** to bug triaging.

-- Pathway continuously monitors incoming bug tickets in real time
+- Live monitoring of bug tickets using Pathway
-- Every new or updated ticket triggers an AI agent
+- Event-driven AI agent triggered on every update
-- Bug severity and priorities are updated dynamically
+- Dynamic severity and priority updates
-- Reports evolve automatically over long time horizons
+- Reports evolve automatically over long horizons

-The system always reflects the **current state of the system**, without batch reprocessing or stale analysis.
+The system always reflects the **current system state**, without batch reprocessing.

 ---

-## Why it matters (for developers)
+## Why it matters
-- Reduces manual bug triaging effort
+- No manual reruns or re-triaging
-- Helps teams focus on the most critical issues as they evolve
+- Real-time focus on critical bugs
-- Provides clear visibility into recurring and high-risk problem areas
+- Clear visibility into recurring risks

 ---

 ## How it works
 1. Bug tickets are added or updated in `data/tickets/`
 2. Pathway detects changes in real time
-3. An event-driven AI agent reasons over cumulative bug history
+3. An AI agent reasons over cumulative bug history
 4. Updated insights and reports are generated instantly

 ---

 ## Demo

-### Real-time monitoring with Pathway
+**Live monitoring with Pathway**
 ![Pathway live monitoring](screenshots/pathway_live_dashboard.png)

-### Automatically generated bug trend report
+**Automatically generated bug report**
 ![Generated bug report](screenshots/generated_bug_report.png)

 ---